muratkeremozcan/aws-cdk-in-practice/notes.md

 }
 ```

 Check infrastructure with `cdk synth`.
-I will try to build the UI app, and the
+It will try to build the UI app, and the
 infrastructure, then check with cdk.

 Start docker on your laptop, and deploy them all with